Blog

 ReadIf you have spent decades meeting the needs of others, there is a particular task that often surfaces in midlife — the task of remembering what you want.

-ReadIf these themes are alive for you right now, you may also be interested in The Midlife Shift — a small 6-week group beginning May 15.
+ReadIf these themes feel alive for you right now, you may also be interested in The Midlife Shift — an intimate group for women navigating identity shifts, emotional change, relationships, and the deeper questions midlife begins to ask.